 I used the word ‘slick’ to describe Redbet’s appearance, and I’ll focus on the word ‘seamless’ to define the user experience.
 From the first moment I began using the site (as an entirely new member, let’s not forget), I nailed the navigation.
 The My Account section opens out in a little side menu, allowing quick access to important functions like the cashier.
 The games can be filtered by game supplier, as well as various other categories.
 We must confess this, however.
 The ‘Quickspin’ filter didn’t work when we tried, and then later disappeared.
 I suspect Redbet’s Quickspin games aren’t available in the UK and the filter was appeared erroneously the first time.
 Everything else worked fine, and navigating the games is a doddle.
 One final mention for the terms and conditions attached to each bonus.
 They’re amongst the best around in terms of clarity and brevity.
 We always respect transparency.

-Redbet, like Whitebet, once split their casino games into three different ‘sections’ – Casino Red, Casino Blue and 3D Slots.
+Like Whitebet, once split their casino games, Redbet Games as split into three different ‘sections’ – Casino Red, Casino Blue and 3D Slots.
 Each of these featured games from different suppliers, so Casino Red, for example, only stocked games from NetEnt.
 They’ve recently abandoned this plan and that’s a positive as far as we are concerned.
 We’ve seen the concept used elsewhere and it just adds confusion.
 We’d rather see games listed in one place, but arranged into sensible sub categories and filterable groups.
 That’s exactly what you get at Redbet these days.

 You can use the filters to whittle the game selection down by number of paylines, or type of bonus feature.
 We’ve already mentioned the supplier filter as well.
 You can only use this to isolate NetEnt and MicroGaming, with all other suppliers lumped together under ‘Other’.
 This implies that Redbet may have relatively few providers, but it’s not the case.
 NYX, Thunderkick and Lightning Games are just a few of names who contribute to the ‘Other’ section.
 Overall, you have a fine selection of slots and table games to choose from.
 There’s a decent choice of jackpot games including the usual MicroGaming/NetEnt suspects, like Mega Moolah and Mega Fortune.
 You can switch to the Live Casino, hosted by Evolution Gaming, if you fancy a change, or go even further and skip to the sportsbook or poker site.